Barabbas0/DelayedStart/README.md

 #### Usage:

-DelayedStart "program you want to execute" "How long to wait in seconds"
+DelayedStart.bat "Program you want to execute" "How long to wait in seconds"